bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 A grant header is *not* returned in the following cases:

 - the server supports only unidentified tagging
-- the receiver is already using a personal account token
+- the receiver is already using a user identity token
-- the receiver is using a receiver account token and the tag service doesn't support personal accounts
+- the receiver is using a receiver identity token and the tag service doesn't support user accounts

 ##### Body

 On a successful request (status 200 or 201), the body contains an Atom feed containing a single entry representing the tag.
-See [Data formats](#sec-7) below.
+See [Data formats](#data-formats) below.

 On an unsuccessful request, the body may be blank or may contain a short explanation of why the request failed.